X-rayLaser/pytorch-handwriting-synthesis-toolkit/readme.md

   --trials TRIALS       Number of attempts --show_weights        When set, will produce a plot: handwriting against
                         attention weights
+  --heatmap             When set, will produce a heatmap for mixture density
+                        outputs
   -c CHARSET, --charset CHARSET
                         Path to the charset file --samples_dir SAMPLES_DIR